ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 ### 5.4.1 Trust Environment [**[↑]**](#table-of-content)
 ### 5.4.2 Encryption and Decryption [**[↑]**](#table-of-content)
-**Enable capturing an individual's face photograph—Analysis**

-When a Registration Officer opts to capture photo of an individual, the system initiates a photo capture and validates the following:
-1. Validates that an on-boarded camera is connected to the machine.
-   * If an on-boarded camera is not found, displays an error message.
-   * If more than one on-boarded camera is connected, proceeds with the first camera that the system finds as it scans the ports of the machine.
-2. Displays the photo preview before capturing.
-3. Allows the Registration Officer to initiate capture.
-4. Sends request to the camera for photo capture.
-5. Receives the photo from the camera.
-6. Displays the photo on screen.
-7. Allows the Registration Officer to proceed to verify quality score.
-8. System captures and stores the transaction (User id or system account; Machine Details; Event Name; Application Name, and Event data) details for audit purpose (except PII data).

 ### 5.4.3 Storage Policies [**[↑]**](#table-of-content)
 ### 5.4.4 Key Management [**[↑]**](#table-of-content)